bryanhanson/exCon/README.md

 Currently, we are working on the package infrastructure.

+### Performance

+In testing so far, a 4000 x 4000 matrix with 5 contour levels requires about 30 seconds to create the contours (done by `R` function `contour`, not part of the `javascrip`).
+The resulting web page in Chrome appears to be about 85 Mb in size and the guide movements lag the mouse movements quite a bit, but it is still usable.
+A 5000 x 5000 matrix causes Chrome to crash.

+### To-Do

+* Handling different browsers.
+* Dynamic page title?
+* Extend guides into slice areas?
+* Make layout responsive to dimensions & aspect ratio of original data.
+* Color different contour levels & add scale

 ### Authors

 `exCon` was developed by Kristina R. Mulry and Bryan A. Hanson starting in the Spring of 2014, at DePauw University.